nodeshift/nodejs-reference-architecture/docs/development/npm-publishing.md

 ## Guidance

-When publishing modules to npm, it is recommened to enable 2 factor authenticaton.
+When publishing modules to npm, it is recommended to enable 2 factor authentication.
 How to set that up can be found here https://docs.npmjs.com/configuring-two-factor-authentication.
 It is also a good practice to require the use of two-factor authentication or automation tokens for each module that is published.

 If the module will be maintained by a group of people, it is better to create an organization for your team/project on npm to make it easier for multiple maintainers to manage and publish the package.

 It is also a good practice to have a "prepublish" npm script in the package.json that runs linting and tests before publishing happens.
 If your code needs to be transpiled first, having a "prepublish" script will make sure this is also done before publishing.

-The use of scoped pacakges is a good practice if you are creating many related packages.
+The use of scoped packages is a good practice if you are creating many related packages.

 When creating modules that will be published to an internal registry that is not upstream npm, it is a good practice to scope those modules to the name of your organization.
-It is also important that you or your company are the owners of the scoped orginization on upstream npm.
-This is important if a public module which depends on a private module is accidently published to upstream npm, which can lead to the "Dependecy Confusion" hack that is outlined [in this post](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610)
+It is also important that you or your company are the owners of the scoped organization on upstream npm.
+This is important if a public module which depends on a private module is accidentally published to upstream npm, which can lead to the "Dependency Confusion" hack that is outlined [in this post](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610)

 ## Publishing Modules